 There are a few extra comments about this definition.
 The difficulty in computing discord is due to the minimisation in a given subsystem.
 Generally, this is a discrete task, further complicating the minimisation.
-Whilst discord is difficult to compute, there has been significant progress in calculating the discord in two qubit states^{31,32}.
-The definition given in Eq.
-(9) is the quantum discord for player A. Therefore, the quantum discord for one subsystem is not necessarily the same as for the other subsystem, which implies that quantum discord is in general not symmetric, i.e. $D_A(\rho^{AB}) \neq D_B(\rho^{AB})$.
+Whilst discord is difficult to compute, there has been significant progress in calculating the discord in two qubit states [31, 32].
+The definition given in equation (9) is the quantum discord for player A. Therefore, the quantum discord for one subsystem is not necessarily the same as for the other subsystem, which implies that quantum discord is in general not symmetric, i.e. $D_A(\rho^{AB}) \neq D_B(\rho^{AB})$.
 However, to derive the definition for player B, a similar procedure is followed, but the projective measurements will take place in player A's subspace.
-Given the introduction of quantum discord in Eq.
-(9), the original CHSH game can be introduced to explicitly show how quantum correlations can be revealed and understood using game-theoretic techniques.
+Given the introduction of quantum discord in equation (9), the original CHSH game can be introduced to explicitly show how quantum correlations can be revealed and understood using game-theoretic techniques.

-B. Description of the game
+2.2.
+Description of the game

 The general operational procedure for the CHSH game can be described as follows: a referee, Charlie sends bits either 0 or 1 to Alice, and similarly Charlie sends bits either 0 or 1 to Bob.
-When Alice receives bit 0, she sets her detector setting to \mathbf{a} and then performs a measurement on her shared state with Bob.
-When Alice receives bit 1, she sets her detector setting to \mathbf{a}' and performs a measurement on her shared state.
-When Bob receives bit 0, he sets his detector setting to \mathbf{b} , and performs a measurement on their shared state, and when Bob receives bit 1, he sets his detector setting to \mathbf{b}' and performs a measurement.
+When Alice receives bit 0, she sets her detector setting to a and then performs a measurement on her shared state with Bob.
+When Alice receives bit 1, she sets her detector setting to a' and performs a measurement on her shared state.
+When Bob receives bit 0, he sets his detector setting to b, and performs a measurement on their shared state, and when Bob receives bit 1, he sets his detector setting to b' and performs a measurement.
 Alice and Bob do not communicate what bits they have received, so they are unaware which game they are playing.
 It is important to emphasise that Alice and Bob's strategies are entirely classical, therefore any quantum advantage that can be found will be entirely due to their shared state.
 Given Alice and Bob's combined measurements, we can assign a payoff.
-For example, if they both receive bit 0, and therefore are in the type of game given by (\mathbf{a}, \mathbf{b}) , and they both measure spin up, then they are assigned a payoff of 1, as shown by the payoff table in Table I. These payoff's are specifically for the CHSH game, therefore any deviation from Table I will result in a modified version of the original game.
+For example, if they both receive bit 0, and therefore are in the type of game given by (a, b), and they both measure spin up, then they are assigned a payoff of 1, as shown by the payoff table in table 1.
+These payoff's are specifically for the CHSH game, therefore any deviation from table 1 will result in a modified version of the original game.